nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 +++
-categories = ["Long Posts"]
+categories = ['Long Posts']
+citations = true
-date = "2021-12-18"
+date = '2021-12-18'
 katex = true
-citations = true
+slug = 'adversarial-attacks-deep-rl'
-title = "Adversarial Attacks on RL Agents" subtitle = "using natural observations" slug = "adversarial-attacks-deep-rl"
+subtitle = 'using natural observations' title = 'Adversarial Attacks on RL Agents'
 +++

 > This post a write up for the final project as part of NYU's graduate course on Deep Reinforcement Learning.
 The project was the result of a collaboration with [Advika Reddy](https://in.linkedin.com/in/advika-sumana-reddy).